czgaotian/learning-languages/behaviorQuestion/index.md

 - I started learning software development on my own in college.
 After graduating, I pursued a Master's in Software Engineering, which gave me a strong foundation in programming and problem-solving.

 - In [XXX], I'm responsible for development and maintenance of the compony's main projects.
-The proudest thing I have done is I used my free time to design and implement an internal tools for colleagues in development team to improve our efficiency in daily work.
-And, this tool is well-received by my teammates.
+The proudest thing I have done is I used my free time to design and implement an internal tools for our team to improve efficiency in daily work by scripting manual duplicate operate.

 - In my most recent role at [xxx], I led a frontend team of four to develop a financial application within 6 months.
 This project generated 200,000 RMB in a sale.